 - The Gua hybrids in First Wave are built to be stronger than regular humans and immune to our diseases and, presumably, our drugs.
 But they get completely stoned on table salt.
 Which is in everything we eat.
 Presumably, it's only when they ingest pure salt, like from a packet.
 The first time it's discovered, Cade is pouring salt on Joshua's open wound to try to interrogate him.
 It does get Joshua to open up, but not the way Cade intended.
 He also finds out that Joshua is on his side.

 - In the final season of Angel Spike moans about how hard it is for vampires to get drunk.
 He and Angel are next seen drunk, several hours later having drunk all the alcohol on the private jet they're on.

-- Spike is seen very drunk in the Buffy the Vampire Slayer season 3 episode "Lovers Walk", though.
+- Spike is seen very drunk in the Buffy season 3 episode "Lovers Walk", though.
 Probably must have consumed a ton of hard liquor for that.

 - In the Supernatural episode "99 Problems", the angel Castiel remains alive, conscious and mostly ambulatory after drinking an entire liquor store.

 - In the The Flash (2014) episode "Plastique", Barry discovers, to his chagrin, that his hyperaccelerated metabolism means that his body processes alcohol way too fast for him to even feel a buzz.
 He downs half-a-dozen shots in less than a second to demonstrate it.
 At the end of the episode, Caitlin mixes him up a potent 300-proof shot that does give him a buzz... for less than 5 seconds.
 She promises to work on the problem.
 Hmm.
 Guess that's what her Ph.D. is for: getting the fastest man alive drunk.